-From the city of Syracuse to the village of Palmyra, the cost of health care continues to plague working and middle- class families.
-Everyone has their own personal story of sacrifice as a result of the health care crisis in our country.
+The COVID-19 pandemic laid bare the health care challenges Central New York confronts.
+From the city of Syracuse to the village of Palmyra, the cost of health care continues to plague working and middle class families.
+Too many have their own personal story of sacrifice as a result of the health care crisis in our country.

 This is a value I hold sacred, which is why our campaign provides health care coverage for all our campaign staff.
 However, this should also be a sacred American value in our country.